Find the best pots for African violets to help make watering and care of these indoor houseplants a bit easier.

 Ceramic Flower Pot

-You’ll love the modern ribbed design on these pretty ceramic flower pots.
+You’ll love this handcrafted ceramic flower pots.
 And your African violets will love the drainage at the bottom of the pots!

 Decorative Self-Watering Pot

 Add a little bit of style to your African violets with this decorative self-watering pot.